LamaElMalatawy/SentenceToSentenceSemanticSimilarity/README.md

 # Sentence To Sentence Semantic Similarity
-A Natural Language Processing project of a classifier model to predict which of the provided pairs of Quora questions contain two questions with the same meaning.
+A Natural Language Processing project of a classifier model to predict which of the provided pairs of Quora questions contain two questions with the same meaning...

 ## Data Link
 https://www.kaggle.com/c/quora-question-pairs